imagej/imagej.github.io/pages/MorphoLibJ.md

 of applying different morphological filters with an octagon of radius 5 as structuring element.](MorphoLibJ-mosaic-filters.png "MorphoLibJ filter examples: DAPI stained nuclei image and the result of applying different morphological filters with an octagon of radius 5 as structuring element.")
-The collection of morphological filters is available in the  menu.
+The collection of morphological filters is available in the {% include bc content="Plugins | MorphoLibJ" %} menu.
 Filters are **implemented both for 2D and 3D images**, and work for binary, gray level or color (RGB) images.

 #### Planar images

-Morphological filters for planar images are available .
+Morphological filters for planar images are available {% include bc content="Plugins | MorphoLibJ | Morphological filters" %}.
 The dialog let the user choose the structuring element shape, radius, and eventually preview the result.
-The following list of operations can be chosen:
+The following list of operations can be
+chosen:

   - **erosion** keeps the minimum value within the neighborhood defined by the structuring element.